dse/perl-transaction-register/README.md

 Then confirm that the ledger balance and pending balance listed in the output match with your online banking.

-And/or just confirm your balance isn't zero or below.
+And/or just confirm your balance isn't in the negative.

 ## Text File Format Example